Are 'We Buy Houses' Companies a Ripoff?

 Get competing bids

 You can request cash offers by calling local investors directly, but this process can be time-consuming.
 Another option is to work with a real estate agent, who can request offers on your behalf and screen them to make sure the terms are fair.
-However, realtors typically charge a commission, and the traditional listing process may leave you in a time crunch if you need to sell your house fast.
+However, realtors typically charge a commission, and the traditional listing process may leave you in a time crunch if you need to sell your house fast

-If you’re looking to save time and money, our team can help you request offers from among hundreds of trusted investors in our network.
+.If you’re looking to save time and money, a free service like Clever Offers can help you source offers from multiple trusted investors in their network.
 You can compare offers without pressure while saving time and knowing you’re only dealing with reputable buyers.

 Sell to an iBuyer